-How may one understand this hinted explication of the relationship between intuitive mathematical truth representing its own reality and its application to physical theories to enable observable predictions of them (Gödel, 1953II: #15)?
+How may one understand this hinted explication of the relationship between intuitive mathematical truth representing its own reality and its application to physical theories to enable their observable predictions (Gödel, 1953II: #15)?
 At the end, mathematics is neither the queen of science nor its servant but its quantitative backbone—that is, the quantified formulations of scientific theoretical hypotheses and their operations in scientific observations—without which physical and other theories cannot be evaluated experimentally.
-The explanation to the puzzlement why mathematics is considered exact or pure science while being empirical like other experimental sciences, is the relative simplicity of its represented reality in respect to the physical and the psychological realities.
+The explanation of the puzzlement of why mathematics is considered to be an exact or pure science, while being empirical like other experimental sciences, is the relative simplicity of its represented reality with respect to physical and psychological realities.
 This empirical explanation can be seen in Gödel’s late philosophical writings on the foundations of mathematics:

 If mathematics describes an objective world just like physics, there is no reason why inductive methods should not be applied in mathematics just the same as in physics. . . .
 This whole consideration incidentally shows that the philosophical implications of the mathematical facts explained do not lie entirely on the side of rationalistic or idealistic philosophy, but that in one respect they favor the empiricist viewpoint.
 It is true that only the second alternative points in this direction.
 (Gödel, 1951: 313)

-Hence, we can know experientially the mathematical facts of the mathematical empirical reality.
+Hence, we can know experientially the mathematical facts of mathematical empirical reality.

 6. Kant’s failure with his three Critiques and his looking to save them from his pragmatic point of view

-Hence, to sum up the evaluation of the Kantian transcendental epistemology metaphysics and philosophy I can suggest that in his first Critique of Pure Reason he tried to combine together, let us say, of the Cartesian rationalism and the Humean empiricism which separately could not explain our knowledge of Nature (Norton, 1993).
-So Kant tried to combine them as the Transcendental-formal reason and understanding with the experiential sensual intuition matter.
-And yet, at the end of his philosophical inquiries he admitted that he cannot cross the Gulf-Gap between the and hence he cannot explain our knowledge of Nature and we can say that he invited us to criticize his Critique of Pure Reason.
-Moreover, Kantian second Critique of Practical Reason aim to critic the practicality of Moral Concepts Laws and freedom of the will and introduce Moral Freedom which must be Pure Fact of Reason to make the moral laws absolute categorical imperative of moral judgments, but then, how we can reach our moral conduct?
+To sum up the evaluation of Kantian transcendental epistemology, metaphysics, and philosophy, I suggest that, in his first Critique of Pure Reason, he tried to combine Cartesian rationalism and Humean empiricism, which, taken separately, could not explain our knowledge of nature (Norton, 1993).
+So, Kant tried to combine them as the Transcendental-formal reason and understanding along with the experiential sensual intuition of matter.
+And yet, at the end of his philosophical inquiries he admitted that he cannot cross the Gap between them and, hence, that he cannot explain our knowledge of nature.
+We can say that he invited us to criticize his Critique of Pure Reason.
+Moreover, Kant’s second Critique of Practical Reason aims to criticize the practicality of moral concepts and laws and freedom of the will and to introduce moral freedom, which must be a Pure Fact of Reason, so as to make the moral laws the absolute categorical imperative of moral judgments.
+But, then, how can we reach our moral conduct?

-However, hew the Moral law of determination makes the concepts of objects of practical reason actual if not the actual persons in their conducts as components of the world-nature can affect themselves, their society and the environment.
+However, how could the moral law of determination make the concepts of objects of practical reason actual if not through actual persons in their conduct, as components of the world-nature that can affect themselves, their society, and the environment.
 The difficulty with the Practical Pure Reason is that without connection to Sensual Intuitions and reality it cannot be practical in its full sense in human social deeds. **

-Hence and immense gulf is fixed between the domain of the concept of nature, the sensible, and the domain of the concept of freedom, the supersensible, so that no transition from our way of thinking in terms of principles of nature to our way of thinking in terms of principles of freedom.
+Hence an immense gulf is fixed between the domain of the concept of nature, the sensible, and the domain of the concept of freedom, the supersensible, so that no transition from our way of thinking in terms of principles of nature to our way of thinking in terms of principles of freedom.
 (Kant: CJ 176)

-Moreover, Kant’s formalism and his attempt to justify his Transcendental Epistemology deductively, as in his formal logic for pure mathematics, it cannot prove the truth of our cognitions to be Our Knowledge Representing Reality and the Free Reason Causation of human’s Moral Conducts.
+Moreover, Kant’s formalism and his attempt to justify his Transcendental Epistemology deductively, as in his formal logic for pure mathematics, cannot prove the truth of our cognitions to be our kowledge representing reality and it cannot prove the free reason-causation of human moral conduct.